benva/grailed-notify/README.md

 # Grailed Notify

 A simple Python script that notifies you via email on deals on Grailed you would have otherwise missed.
-Select your favourite designers, along with the categories and sizing you're interested in, with an optional minimum and maximum price.
+Select your favourite designers, along with the categories and sizing you're interested in, with a minimum and maximum price.

 ## Installation